SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 their payment details, so even with `generatePaymentToken` set to `true`, it is still up to the payer if they want the details stored or not.

+{% include alert.html type="informative" icon="info" body="Remember that the
+responsibility to enforce the GDPR requirements lies on you as a merchant."
+%}

-Remember that you will have the responsibility to enforce GDPR requirements and let the payer remove active payment tokens when they want.
-It is up to you how to implement this functionality on your side but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
+As a part of these requirements, you have to facilitate that the payer can remove active payment tokens when they want.
+It is up to you how to implement this functionality on your side, but Swedbank Pay has the API you need to ensure that cleaning up old data is easy.
 It is possible to query for all active payment tokens registered on a specific `payerReference`.
 This query will also list the operations used for deleting tokens.
 You can choose to remove all tokens for that payer or only a subset of all tokens connected to that `payerReference`.

-{% include alert.html type="informative" icon="info" body="Please note that not
-all payment instruments provided by Swedbank Pay support Payer Awareness today."
-%}

 ### BYO Payment Menu